 Choosing the right material for replacement windows in the Minneapolis and St. Paul areas can be tough.
 The truth is that all window materials have their own unique advantages.
 The question is, which material has the most and best benefits for Twin Cities homeowners?

-Here is a brief look at the differences among three of the Twin Cities’ most popular window materials: Wood, fiberglass, and vinyl.
+Here is a brief look at the differences among the Twin Cities’ most popular window materials: Wood, composite, and vinyl..

 Let’s be honest: Wood windows are gorgeous.
 The issue, though, is that appearance is about the only advantage wood windows have.
 Do you want to keep your wood windows looking beautiful?
 Then be prepared for a whole lot of maintenance; regular painting and scraping are a must.

 Another problem with wood windows is that they are prone to rotting, warping, and insect infestation (wood windows are like candy to bugs).
 Wood windows also have a high rate of expansion and contraction.
 This means they can swell in the summer (making them harder to open) and shrink in the winter (allowing drafts into your home).